 - Click on the triangle on the label's top-right side to open the context menu

-- Change the color, weight, shape, pattern, and arrows of the relationship
+- Change the arrows of the relationship

-- Edit the label, delete it or copy its style
+- Edit the label or delete it

 Due to its high level of flexibility, the concept map allows you to freely customize its layout - move around topics and relationships, customize their orientation - while still maintaining the visual integrity of each element on the map.

 Change the concept map into a mind map

 - Click on the arrow on the central topic to open the context menu and select the Layout tab

 - The list of predefined mind map layouts

 - The layout of the concept map (choosing any other layout will turn it into a normal map)

 Much like in a mind map, the concept map allows you to customize topics, relationships, boundaries, map background, to add notes/multimedia to your topics, etc. For more information, please visit the working with mind maps section.